 Is this a replacement for my current ESP?

 Amazon SES does nothing other than basically send your emails in a way that gets most of them delivered in a simple manner.
 It doesn’t offer any creation, measurement or other kinds of services next to the ones that have direct impact on deliverability at this moment.
 So unless you don’t need those services (because all is in-house) it is no replacement for agency or web-based Email Service Provider (ESP).
 Also the service needs some technical knowledge to set up.
 Most of the times you will need to use the API to control the sending.
 Even more if you want to use DKIM you must use the API so technical knowledge is needed.
-So current ESPs don’t have so much to fear from Amazon SES, as you can read over at Email Expert.
+So current ESPs don’t have so much to fear from Amazon SES, as the Email Expert blog mentioned.

 Comparing Amazon SES against Sendgrid